Today’s moo goo gai pan recipe will give you simple instruction for a modernized American-Chinese stir-fry dish.

 Make the sauce

-In a small bowl, whisk together the chicken broth, sugar, reduced-sodium soy sauce, 1/2 teaspoon of dark soy sauce, sesame oil, and 1/2 tablespoon of cornstarch.
+In a small bowl, whisk together 1/2 cup chicken broth, 1 tsp sugar, 1 1/2 tbsp reduced-sodium soy sauce, 1/2 tsp dark soy sauce, 1/2 tsp sesame oil, and 1/2 tbsp cornstarch.

 Stir-fry the chicken